firebitsbr/anonblog/README.md

 - Your sites content, writing style, regional language, slang, dialects, and more may point to your relative geographic location.

+- You should write as generically and normally as possible, as any quirks may help to unmask you.
+Remember, many Tor users are compromised through standard detective work, not just tech hacking.

 - Note: Your ISP/others can generally see that you are using the Tor network (but not what you do with it), this is not a major deal in "more free" countries, but in some areas this may warrant suspicion of your activites.

 - Hidden services can also be discovered by bad Tor nodes (their existence, not nessasarily their location).
 This is a limitation in the Tor network rather than in Anonblog.